How to Get Mentioned by ChatGPT: A Step-by-Step Guide

 How long does it take to get mentioned by ChatGPT?

 There is no fixed timeline.
 For ChatGPT's base model, it depends on when your content is included in training data, which can take months or longer.
-For ChatGPT with browsing and Perplexity, results can appear within days or weeks of publishing high-quality content, since these tools search the live web.
-Consistent effort across all seven strategies typically starts showing results within two to four months.
+For ChatGPT Search and other browsing-enabled engines, results can appear within days or weeks of publishing high-quality content, since these tools search the live web.
+Consistent effort across all seven steps typically starts showing results within two to four months.

 Can I pay to get mentioned by AI search engines?